MichelleMarano1/TeamWeb8/README.md

 ### Ideal

-A web app that maps indigenous languages and popluations across Ontario and provides general information about a subject that is under represented.
+A web app that maps indigenous languages and popluations across Ontario and provides general information about a subject that is under represented

 ### Reality